Conditions of carriage

 - the relevant charges or taxes in relation to air transport were not paid,

-- the passenger cannot present applicable documents in relation to air transport,
+- the passenger does not have or cannot present applicable documents in relation to air transport,

-- (d) the flight coupon was changed by someone different to the carrier or its authorized representative; the carrier shall reserve the right to take such ticket in retention,
+- (f) the flight coupon was changed by someone different to the carrier or its authorized representative; the carrier shall reserve the right to take such ticket in retention,

-- (e) is not issued by the carrier or not accepted by the carrier,
+- (g) is not issued by the carrier or not accepted by the carrier,

 - the passenger is not listed in the electronic list of passengers (in case of use of block air ticket, electronic air ticket or trip confirmation),

 - the passenger failed to come for departure in time pursuant to Article 6.1 of these Conditions,

 - the passenger has been refused the entry to the country of departure, destination or over which the flight is operated,

 - During a previous flight the passenger was behaving in a manner that violates the law, in particular the safety of air transport, or good manners, and there are reasonable grounds to conclude that due to his/her condition, the passenger may commit such violations again,

 - Passenger’s behavior may constitute or constitutes an offense or a criminal offense,